Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Generalized flow in ECMC

 { \bf Uniform-ideal flows.} In the case of a non-ideal flow, sampling the Poisson process with minimal event rate (\ref{eq:min_rate_gen}) may imply more involved computations than in the translational case (\ref{eq:min_rate}).
 Computations may be eased by considering different degree of superposition, e.g.,

 and implementing a thinning procedure on the different terms.

-While these different factorization schemes (\ref{eq:fact_gen}) may indeed ease the numerical implementations, it may be more advantageous to introduce a generalized flow to decrease the averaged number of events, down to the ideal case.
-However, any flow choice involving a precise knowledge of $\nabla\ln\pi$ will likely be intractable, except in some particular simple cases.
+These different factorization schemes (\ref{eq:fact_gen}) may indeed ease the numerical implementations.
+However, it may be more advantageous to introduce a generalized flow which reduces the averaged number of events, potentially down to the ideal case.
+However, any flow choice involving a precise knowledge of $\nabla U$ will likely be intractable, except in some particular simple cases.
 Then, a trade-off lies in designing flows which do not increase the event rate past its physical component (\ref{eq:min_rate}), which is null for instance in presence of only hardcore interactions.
 We then call such flows \emph{uniform-ideal} and they must obey the following condition for any $(\bm{x},\bm{v})$,

 It indeed identifies with the condition (\ref{eq:no_event}) for uniform $\pi$ as in hardcore models, making such flow ideal in this case.
 Any ECMC with such generalized flow then comes down to the well known case of translational flow, as the conditions of flow conservation (\ref{eq:conservation_gen}) and minimal event rate (\ref{eq:min_rate_gen}) now identify with the translational ones, respectively (\ref{eq:conservation}) and (\ref{eq:min_rate}), so that one can respectively set $\tilde{\lambda}$ and $\tilde{Q}$ to $\lambda$ and $Q$ as obtained in the translational case.